 Working on unfamiliar text with support, leading to independence and understanding

-A number of Teaching Assistants are trained to deliver BR@P across KS1 and KS2 at Button Lane.
+A number of our Teaching Assistants are trained to deliver BRP.